Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 ```
 and just use defaults with enter key.
 If you feel like you know what are doing feel free to change it.

-Once you are done, the SSH key ssh should be generated and stored in ~/.ssh/ (where ~ is your home directory and has different name)
+Once you are done, the SSH key ssh should be generated and stored in ~/.ssh/ (where ~ is your home directory and has a different name)

 By default, the generated key’s algorithm type is RSA, and its bit size is 3072 bit.
 But you can change it if you want.
-I’ll make tutorials on this in the future and go over differences and pros and cos, but for know just mind that it’s RSA .
+I’ll make tutorials on this in the future and go over differences and pros and cons, but for now, just mind that it’s RSA .

 Now you have to copy the public key to the server 2.
 There are multiple ways to do it, I’ll show you two: